Azure/draft/README.md

 - `draft setup-gh` automates the GitHub OIDC setup process for your project.
 - `draft generate-workflow` generates a GitHub Actions workflow for automatic build and deploy to a Kubernetes cluster.
 - `draft update` automatically make your application to be internet accessible.
+- `draft validate` scan your manifests to see if they are following Kubernetes best practices.
 - `draft info` print supported language and field information in json format.

 Use `draft [command] --help` for more information about a command.